-Fraudulent or ‘vishing’ calls attempt to gain your personal or financial details over the phone by pretending to be from an official bank or company, or even from ‘Sky’.
-Sky will always ID&V a customer before discussing any personal information.
+Fraudulent calls, often called scam or ‘vishing’ calls, attempt to gain your personal or financial details over the phone by pretending to be from an official bank or company, or even from ‘Sky’.

 If you’ve received a phone call pretending to be from Sky or any other company you can report it.
 Report it to Action Fraud (UK) or Police Scotland if you live in Scotland, if:

 - Financial or personal details have been given out.